pyca/cryptography/docs/x509/reference.rst

     .. versionadded:: 0.8

-    An X.509 name consists of a list of NameAttribute instances.
+    An X.509 name consists of a list of :class:`RelativeDistinguishedName` instances, which consist of a set of :class:`NameAttribute` instances.

     .. attribute:: oid